Understanding Self-Disclosure in Therapy: A Guide for Your Healing Journey

 This is especially true for people new to therapy who may be anxious about the idea of interrupting the therapist with a question or a request to focus on a different topic.
 The power punch experience is similar to casual conversation except that the client has no part in the former.
 She is simply a victim to her therapist’s whims about how the session should sound.
 In these situations, that often means the therapist is talking while the client is expected to only listen even if the topic has nothing to do with the client.

 It is likely that you will connect with a therapist who uses self-disclosure sparingly and works hard to ensure you have a quality therapy experience.
-However, there are bad apples in every bunch, and it’s important to be knowledgeable about what to look for in a therapist and to know what to avoid.
+However, there are bad apples in every bunch.
+It’s important to be knowledgeable about what to look for in a therapist and to know what to avoid.

 What have your experiences been with asking your therapist about herself?
 If you’ve never gone to therapy before, do you think asking your therapist something personal is something you’d feel comfortable doing?